Children, Young People & Families Practice Programme

 Co-Founder | AIM for Excellence

-Sarah is an experienced therapist, accredited CBT psychotherapist and qualified lecturer with substantial expertise in professional training and course design.
+Sarah is an experienced, accredited CBT psychotherapist and qualified lecturer with substantial expertise in professional training and course design.
 She has taught on, and helped shape, COSCA and BACP-approved training programmes, alongside delivering specialist teaching across therapeutic settings.
 As Course Lead, she brings particular strength in translating training into applied practice and ensuring that the programme is delivered with clarity, rigour and high professional standards.

 Ross Irvine, MBACP No. 401654